 He is Consultant Parasitologist at the Hospital for Tropical Diseases, Honorary Professor at the London School of Hygiene & Tropical Medicine and Director of the Public Health England (PHE) Malaria Reference Laboratory and the PHE National Parasitology Reference Laboratory.

-Professor Chiodini organises the UK National External Quality Assessment Schemes for Parasitology, is a member of the HPA Advisory Committee on Malaria Prevention in Travellers and advises the National Blood Service on the prevention of transfusion-transmitted parasitic infections.
+Professor Chiodini organises the UK National External Quality Assessment Schemes for Parasitology, is a member of the Advisory Committee on Dangerous Pathogens, the PHE Advisory Committee on Malaria Prevention in Travellers and advises the National Blood Service on the prevention of transfusion-transmitted parasitic infections.

-He is Dean of the Faculty of Travel Medicine of the Royal College of Physicians and Surgeons of Glasgow (2009 to 2012).
-He is also a practicing clinician at the Hospital for Tropical Diseases, with special interests in malaria and hydatid disease.
+He was Dean of the Faculty of Travel Medicine of the Royal College of Physicians and Surgeons of Glasgow (2009 to 2012).
+He is also a practising clinician at the Hospital for Tropical Diseases, with special interests in malaria and hydatid disease.

 His research interests include new diagnostic methods for parasitic infections, malaria, Chagas disease and hydatid disease.